-Action Details Suggested frequency Update as-build documentation See section 2.7.1 security documentation Update as-build documentation
+Action Details Suggested frequency Update as-build documentation See section 2.7.1 security documentation Immediate and annual

-3.1.13 Conduct security audits
+3.1.14 Conduct security audits

-Periodic security audits are necessary as cybersecurity guidance, organizational policies, regulations, auditing processes, system use and configuration and threats have likely changed since the last audit.
+Periodic security audits are necessary as cybersecurity guidance, organizational policies, regulations, auditing processes, system use, and configuration and threats have likely changed since the last audit.
 By conducting periodic security audits, the latest knowledge and conditions can be applied revealing gaps in protection previously undetected or created by changes in system use of configuration.